Blog

 DISM /Online /Cleanup-Image /RestoreHealth

-3. Press Enter and wait for the operation to complete.
+3. Press Enter and wait for the operation to finish

-The DISM tool repairs system components and often resolves errors related to DLL libraries.
+The DISM tool repairs system components and often resolves errors related to DLL files.

-• Reinstall the application from the official source.
+• Reinstall the app from the official source

 10. Update your operating system